School of Education and Human Sciences Code

 - Administration

 - Dean as Chief Executive Officer.
-The Dean is the chief executive officer of the School.
+The Dean is the Chief Executive Officer of the School.

-The Dean's responsibilities shall include, without limitation:- Exercising the functions assigned by the Kansas Board of Regents, the Chancellor, and the Provost;
+The Dean's responsibilities shall include, without limitation:- Exercising the functions assigned by the Kansas Board of Regents, the Chancellor, and the Provost; including financial, personnel and Administrative responsibilities

 - Acting as Presiding Officer of Assembly meetings and calling and preparing the agenda for Assembly meetings;